 - Automatically updates the Apparity Inventory Management System (AIMS) with the Discovery results.

-- The Apparity Inventory Management System (AIMS) Registration module allows the governance team to design and build an online assessment model that allows users to assess the criticality and purpose of the spreadsheets or other EUCAs they are responsible for.
+- The Apparity Inventory Management System (AIMS) Registration module allows the governance team to design and build an online assessment model that allows users to assess the criticality and purpose of the spreadsheets or other EUCs they are responsible for.

-- The Registration process, combined with the systematic oversight provided by Discovery, ensures that AIMS helps companies maintain a comprehensive, accurate and up-to-date listing of all the EUCAs that present a GDPR risk to the organization.
+- The Registration process, combined with the systematic oversight provided by Discovery, ensures that AIMS helps companies maintain a comprehensive, accurate and up-to-date listing of all the EUCs that present a GDPR risk to the organization.

 Active Management Module